 Drivers Who Signal Can be Sued for Negligence

-In the Kemp case, 2 dump truck drivers (Spindler & Kemp) were driving parallel to each other on 3 lane road.
+In Kemp, 2 dump truck drivers (Spindler & Kemp) were driving parallel to each other on 3 lane road.
 Kemp signaled that it was clear for Spindler to cross in front into the left lane for a U-turn.
 Spindler crossed in front of Kemp into the center lane but caused an accident with the plaintiffs as he continued into the left lane.
 The plaintiffs sued Kemp for negligently signaling to Spindler.
 The Court of Special Appeals confirmed that signaling drivers such as Kemp can be sued for negligent performance of a voluntarily assumed duty: